 On January 26, 2016, Jeffrey L. Ventura, Range's Chairman, President and Chief Executive Officer, had lunch with Kenneth A. Hersh, the Chief Executive Officer of NGP Energy Capital Management, LLC (together with its affiliates "NGP") and a member of the Memorial board of directors.
+NGP owns approximately 36% of the outstanding shares of Memorial and, through contractual arrangements, may be deemed to beneficially own an aggregate of approximately 50.4% of the outstanding shares of Memorial.
+Three principals of NGP serve on the Memorial board of directors.
 Mr. Ventura and Mr. Hersh discussed the state of the energy industry, the status of certain of the oil and gas companies in which NGP was an investor and potential business combinations.
 During the course of discussing potential business combinations, the two men discussed the potential fit of Memorial and Range.